• 604-339-5680

 6. PUT WATER BOWLS OUT

-at your home, as you do not want your pet leaving your home if he returns, in search of water.
+at your home, as you do not want your pet leaving your home if they return, in search of water.

 7. PUT A PIECE OF YOUR DIRTY CLOTHING OUT